ricacostt/100-days-of-code/log.md

 ## Day 85: December 5, 2022
 Learnt how to deploy the frontend 🎉 with Netlify!
 Also, explored Netflify built-in form handling.
 Bots are parsing HTML files directly at deploy time, (no need for to make an API call) -> data entered in the form are shown in the netlify DB.

 ## Day 86: December 6, 2022
 Learn how to deploy the backend 🎉 with Render!
 Had an issue "cannot GET /".
 Solved it by adding some data into tables and include the specific route to the end of the path.

+## Day 87: December 7, 2022
+read React beta docs on useContext hook and mock-up an infographic tutorial about it to share with other bootcampers.
+Learnt about custom hooks and use them to fetch data from different APIs, saving data in local storage and implementing the functionality of a counter

+## Day 88: December 8, 2022
+dive into custom hooks and played around with couchbase database (NoSQL db).

+## Day 89: December 9, 2022
+#Hackathon Day!
+Ideate, plan and build a full-stack react app and deploying both front-end and back-end.
+Build a expenses track app that would allow the user to track his personal month expenses and filter them by date or category.
+We build a funcional back-end and deployed it using render, linked backend with our frontend, build a react app and display data on the screen.
+Next step: adding filter options and deploy it.

+## Day 90: December 10, 2022
+looked up at some common interview questions to practice on.

+## Day 91: December 11, 2022
+project week code review

+## Day 92: December 12, 2022
+Great talk by engineers at Talis about their entire workflows and culture.
+A great chance to see the steps to develop a product and the management of it.
+Welcomed once again the engineers of Couchbase who kindly walk us through the process of setting up a databse with couchbase and how to write modeles in the backend.

+## Day 93: December 13, 2022
+Introduction to TypeScript, the problem that it solv and some pros and cons of it.
+Practice by refactoring code of a rock, paper, scissors app -> from JS to TS Mock-up interview - so glad about the result and feedback I received.

+## Day 94: December 14, 2022
+Started learning typescript and how to use it with React.
+Practiced by converting a to-do app from JavaScript to Typescript.